 When the hostel organizes some sort of social activity – whether it’s a communal dinner or a bar crawl – it’s a great way to help guests to interact, especially people who might be shy or are traveling on their own.

-At We Bologna Hostel in Bologna, Italy, you can find great walking tours which you can join, just ask at the reception desk about them!
+At Combo Hostel in Bologna, Italy, you can find great walking tours which you can join, just ask at the reception desk about them!

 33. “The best hostel I ever stayed at…” – The Soul

 There is a reason why so many hostels in the world have reviews starting with “The best hostel I ever stayed at…” and those reviews usually describe the social atmosphere the people working at the hostel and/ or the people they met.